claunia/edccchk/README.md

 * When an error is detected, will tell if the error was detected with ECC P, ECC Q or EDC.
 Useful to detect EDC/ECC field corruption.
 * Shows a warning when mode 2 subheader copies differ.
 Other tools detect this as an error, but if both ECC and EDC are ok it's intentional.
 * Shows summary of total warnings and total errors+warnings.

+2014/03/15	v1.25
+* Corrected mishandling of end of data.
+It was checking for a sector on what should be uninitialized memory instead of breaking main loop.

 To-Do
 =====